 Because plastic is so lightweight it travels quickly and is swept into the environment where it stays indefinitely until a caring being properly recycles it.
 Even then it will be down-cycled into another plastic product of lesser value, such as a plastic bottle being turned into a plastic bag.

-Our go-to ways to reduce plastic:
+Our top 3 ways to reduce plastic: